 Finnish or Swedish as a language of degree

 A doctoral student whose language of degree is Finnish or Swedish will get the degree certificate in Finnish or Swedish along with a translation in English.
 If the doctoral student writes his/her thesis in Finnish or Swedish, the language of the degree will always be Finnish or Swedish despite the earlier choice of language.

 English as a language of degree

-If the doctoral candidate’s language of degree is English, he/she will get the degree certificate in English and in Finnish or Swedish.
+If the doctoral or licentiate thesis is written in English, the doctoral student can choose English as the language of degree.
+If the doctoral student's language of degree is English, he/she will get the degree certificate in English and in Finnish or Swedish.
 The language of degree will be mentioned in the diploma supplement, and in the degree certificate that two degree certificates have been given.